tomaskala/website/content/posts/cryptopals-set-3/index.md

 ## Mitigation

 The challenge asks us what would happen if the tempered output was transformed with a cryptographic hash function before returning.
-Because the whole point of a cryptographic hash function is to not be reversible, this would solve the reversibility problem.
+Because the whole point of a cryptographic hash function is to not be reversible, this would solve the problem.
 At the same time, the hashing operation would slow the algorithm down.
 It also feels like patching a non-cryptographically secure algorithm (by design) to become one.
-Instead, it would be better to use one of the methods designed from the start to be non-reversible.
+Instead, it would be better to use a generator designed from the start to be cryptographically-secure.

 # [Challenge 24](https://cryptopals.com/sets/3/challenges/24)